mcastorina/repost/README.md

 `{name}` and can be anywhere in the url, headers, or body.

 ## Installation
-Currently the only way to install this is to build from source and run the executable.
-You will need the Rust build tools (specifically `cargo`).
+The binary can be downloaded from the release page.

+Alternatively, you may build from source (rust build tools required):

 ```
 » git clone https://github.com/mcastorina/repost && cd repost